audreycs/cs224n_nlp_stanford/lecture5_RNN/README.md

 ## RNNs

-RNNs can take sentences with any length in!
+**RNNs can take sentences with any length in and apply the same weights on each step!**

 <img src="pics/2.jpg"
      style="align: center"